Compound interest

 C.I = #4,200

-As a personal exercise, try to solve this second example using the alternative method.
-You will definitely arrive at the same answer if you follow the steps correctly.
+Try to solve this second example using the alternative method as a personal exercise.
+You will arrive at the same answer if you follow the steps correctly.

-This article has been able to show you how you can solve exercises on compound interest.
-You should endeavor to solve as many personal exercises as you can to gain mastery of the concept.
+This article has shown you how to solve exercises on compound interest.
+To master the concept, you should endeavour to solve as many personal exercises as you can.
 If you have any questions or comments regarding this article, use the comment box below.

 Similar Posts